imanifriend/Cyclistic-Case-Study/README.md

 # Process
 I will be using SQL in Biqquery to clean and analyze since these datasets would be too large for excel.

 First I uploaded the 12 csv files as tables under the divvy_tripdata dataset.
-I think combined all into one table labeled (divvy_tripdate_combining)
+I think combined all into one table labeled [divvy_tripdate_combining](https://github.com/imanifriend/portfolio/blob/main/datacombining) This new table contains 5,667,717 rows of data and 13 columns.
+The ride_id column is our primary key.

+[Data Cleaning]

+I then began cleaning the data by column.

 # Analyze